jltsiren/gbwt/SERIALIZATION.md

 The **GBWT** is a run-length encoded FM-index storing integer sequences.
 The integers are interpreted as node identifiers and the sequences as paths in a graph.
 Each path starts from a special **endmarker** node 0, which does not exist in the graph.
-There must be at least one real node in addition to the endmarker on each path.
+**Empty paths** containing only the endmarker are supported but discouraged.

 Serialization format for the GBWT: